GTAmodding/gta3script-specs/SPECIFICATION.md

 **WHILENOT is incomplete**

-WHILENOT only accepts equality comparision
+WHILENOT only accepts equality comparison

 ```
 WHILENOT x = 1